goauthentik/authentik/website/docs/installation/configuration.md

   Placeholder for outpost docker images.
 Default: `ghcr.io/goauthentik/%(type)s:%(version)s`.

+- `AUTHENTIK_OUTPOSTS__DISCOVER`

+  Configure the automatic discovery of integrations.
+Defaults to `true`.

+  By default, the following is discovered:

+    - Kubernetes in-cluster config
+    - Kubeconfig
+    - Existence of a docker socket

 ### AUTHENTIK_AVATARS

 Configure how authentik should show avatars for users.
 Following values can be set: